pedropscf/3-insiders-clustering/README.md

 The problem was classified as a classical non-supervised machine learning problem involving the clusterization (or categorization) of different customers by their similarities.
-The solution was develop **in cycles**, making possible to make incremental improvements on the solution over the time.
+The solution was develop **in cycles**, making possible to make incremental improvements on the solution over the time, and the full detailed solution along with all the code, [can be seen in this file](https://github.com/pedropscf/3-insiders-clustering/blob/0c7ca6264ebb45115b8a66c4efd6e25487434f35/output.ipynb).
 It can be summarized in the steps below:

 ### Data cleaning and manipulation